Do the Meringue-ey and the Cha-Cha with the Daring Bakers!

 To roll out tartlet dough, slice the dough into 6 pieces.
 On lightly floured surface, roll each circle of dough into a 5 inch disk.
 Stack the disks, separated by pieces of plastic wrap, on a plate, and refrigerate for 30 minutes.

-To bake the dough, position rack in oven to the centre of oven and preheat to 350ºF (180ºC).
+To bake the dough, position rack in oven to the center of oven and preheat to 350ºF (180ºC).
 Place the disks of dough, evenly spaced, on a baking sheet and bake for 20 to 25 minutes, until golden brown.
 Cool completely.

 To finish tartlets, first place oven rack in the upper third of the oven and increase heat to 425ºF.